Suicide

 - Educate patients about 24/7 resources.

-- Screen for possession of means of harm, including prescribed/unprescribed drugs, poisons, and firearms (encourage the removal of guns from the home and the relinquishment of gun licenses).
+- Screen for possession of means of harm, including prescribed/unprescribed drugs, poisons, and firearms

-- Create a safety plan for patients at risk and their families, including how to access 24/7 emergency care.
+- Create a safety plan for patients at risk patients and their families, including how to access 24/7 emergency care.

-- Public education about how to help others access emergency psychiatric care.
-Suicidal people may initially confide in those they trust outside health care.
+- Public education about how to help others access emergency psychiatric care; suicidal people may initially confide in those they trust outside health care.

-- For teens, their families, and their educators: http://www.cdc.gov/healthyyouth; http://www.stopbullying.gov
+- For teens, their families and their educators: CDC: https://www.cdc.gov/healthyyouth; StopBullying.gov: http://www.stopbullying.gov; https://988lifeline.org/help-yourself/youth/; text: https://988lifeline.org/chat/

 There's more to see -- the rest of this topic is available only to subscribers.